Applications of PM2.5 Sensors

 3.1 Automated Air Purification Systems

-In smart homes, PM2.5 sensors are integrated into automated air purification systems.
-These sensors constantly monitor the indoor PM2.5 levels.
-When the level of PM2.5 goes above a set limit, the air purifier turns on.
-It then starts cleaning the air.
-As the PM2.5 levels decrease, the air purifier can adjust its fan speed or even turn off.
-This not only ensures a healthy indoor environment but also saves energy.
-For example, in a home located near a busy road, the PM2.5 sensor can detect when dust and pollutants from traffic enter the house.
+The air purifier begins to clean the air.
+As PM2.5 levels go down, it can change its fan speed or turn off.
+This keeps the indoor air healthy and saves energy.
+For example, in a home near a busy road, the PM2.5 sensor can sense when dust and pollutants from traffic enter the house.

 3.2 Ventilation Control

 PM2.5 sensors can also be used to control the ventilation systems in homes.
 When outdoor air quality is good, sensors find low PM2.5 levels.
 They then tell the ventilation system to open windows or increase fresh air intake.
-When outdoor PM2.5 levels are high, we can adjust the ventilation system.
-This reduces the intake of polluted air and recirculates indoor air.
-This smart control of ventilation helps keep a balance between indoor air quality and energy use.

 4. Transportation and Traffic Managemen